Azure/fta-azurefoundations/caas-foundations/aks-infra-slideless.md

 > **GUIDE** [Walkthrough: Setup Alerting for AKS](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-alerts)

 > **SPEAKER NOTES**
-* AWARENESS: Prometheus is a popular open-source monitoring solution that is frequently used to monitor Kubernetes clusters.
+* **AWARENESS**: Prometheus is a popular open-source monitoring solution that is frequently used to monitor Kubernetes clusters.
 Customers can find more information on Prometheus [here](https://prometheus.io/docs/introduction/overview/).
 A Prometheus AKS walkthrough is being discussed as IP for FTA.

 ## Business Continuity and Disaster Recovery